-Please note that uploading prompts on the root folder is not permissible in CCX and so in EF tool.
+Please note that uploading prompts on the root folder is not permissible in CCX and so in the EF tool.
 So while uploading prompts, a subfolder must also be created.

 If logged in as a supervisor, prompts uploaded in the supervisor’s workspace will be available.
 If, however, the administrator did not define any folder in the supervisor’s workspace definition, the supervisor can see all UCCX prompts.

 To quickly find a prompt or language folder, click the search icon on the top and write the name of the folder in the search bar.